Life in Berlin

 The cost of living is relatively cheap in Berlin compared to other German and European cities.
 However, how much money you need depends on your personal life style.
-According to a study of the German student unions, German students spend on average 170 euro per month on food (basic groceries, i.e. not including eating out).
-In addition to the 170 euro, it is advisable to include enough money for cultural events, transportation and going out in your budget.
+According to a study of the German student unions, German students spend on average 220 euros per month on food (basic groceries, i.e. not including eating out).
+In addition to the 220 euros, it is advisable to include enough money for cultural events, transportation and going out in your budget (approximately 240 euros per month).

 For more information on housing costs, please refer to the section on Accommodation.